jdeisenberg/mli_to_markdown/README.md

 Part of this effort is conversion of the `.mli` interface files to Markdown format.
 This program is a possible ocntribution to make that process easier.

-This is more of a proof-of-concept and a way for me to learn Reason than production code.
-When you run the code, you provide the name of a file ending in `.mli`; the output file will be the same name except ending in `.rei`.

 The definitions (`val` and `external`) are kept in their original OCaml and converted to ReasonML.

 For the documentation strings in the file, the algorithm, in general, is that anything in `[...]` is a single line of Bucklescript code, and anything enclosed in `{[...]}` is a multi-line sequence of code.
 The code examples are presumed to be code rather than interface.
 If conversion to Reason fails, the original string is kept, surrounded by `!!!`.